MEET OUR TEAM

 BOARD OF DIRECTORS

 UWNNY is governed by a board of directors with representation from each of the three counties.
-The board meets 10 times per year on the second Monday of the month at 3:30 PM except for July and December.
+The board meets 10 times per year on the second or third Monday of the month at 3:30 PM except for July and December.
 Board meetings are conducted virtually and in-person.
-For more information about board service, please contact Dawn Cole at dawn.cole@unitedway-nny.org or by calling 315-755-1422.
+For more information about board service, please contact Dawn Cole at dawn.cole@unitedway-nny.org or call 315-755-1422.

 Board Officers: